Saturday, April 21, 2018

 For example, it is understood that after performances were put down on tape, George Harrison mixed them all to mono and gave copies to the other guys for their own use.
 The tracks that appeared on The Beatles Anthology 3 were from the original masters, quite clear sounding, and in a very separated stereo, which was quite interesting but when heard next to the bootlegs the difference could be a bit jarring.
 I simply moved the two channels closer together so what is in stereo remains stereo, just not quite so far from the left-to-right channels, therefore closer to the feel of the other tracks within the collections which are in mono.

-The list opens up with John's "Cry Baby Cry", the unreleased "Child of Nature", "The Continuing Story of Bungalow Bill", "I'm So Tired", "Yer Blues", "Everybody's Got Something to Hide Except for Me and My Monkey", "What's the New Mary Jane", "Revolution", then George takes over with "While My Guitar Gently Weeps", "Circles", which he did not record proper until 1982, "Sour Milk Sea" which he gave away to Jackie Lomax, "Not Guilty" which was dropped form the White Album, "Piggies", John's "Julia", then Paul comes in with "Blackbird", "Rocky Raccoon", "Back in the U.S.S.R.", "Honey Pie", "Mother Nature's Son", "Ob-La-Di-Ob-La-Da", "Junk" which he used on his first solo LP, then John returns with "Dear Prudence", "Sexy Sadie", what would become "Happiness Is A Warm Gun", "Mean Mr. Mustard", "Polythene Pam" and we finish off with "Glass Onion".
+The list opens up with John's "Cry Baby Cry", the unreleased "Child of Nature", "The Continuing Story of Bungalow Bill", "I'm So Tired", "Yer Blues", "Everybody's Got Something to Hide Except for Me and My Monkey", "What's the New Mary Jane", "Revolution", then George takes over with "While My Guitar Gently Weeps", "Circles", which he did not record proper until 1982, "Sour Milk Sea" which he gave away to Jackie Lomax, "Not Guilty" which was dropped from the White Album, "Piggies", John's "Julia", then Paul comes in with "Blackbird", "Rocky Raccoon", "Back in the U.S.S.R.", "Honey Pie", "Mother Nature's Son", "Ob-La-Di-Ob-La-Da", "Junk" which he used on his first solo LP, then John returns with "Dear Prudence", "Sexy Sadie", what would become "Happiness Is A Warm Gun", "Mean Mr. Mustard", "Polythene Pam" and we finish off with "Glass Onion".

 NOTE: The studio was booked for the Beatles on May 14th, so they could start recording on the 20th.
 They wouldn't actually go in until May 30th, which it is believed when the following photos were taken.